-The data are gathered twice annually, in the fall and spring.
-For this indicator, fall data (the national standard) will be used.
+The data are gathered twice annually, in the Fall and Spring.
+For this indicator, full term Fall data will be used.

+The indicator is calculated using full term Fall data.
+The standard method practiced nationwide for reporting headcount enrollment is as of the 14th class day of the semester.
 The Regents' SSPS is a unit record system where each enrolled student, regardless of course load, is counted.